adaveiitm/deep-pixel-level-prior/README.md

 ## Usage

 1. A PixelCNN++ model trained on 64x64 ImageNet can be found [here](https://drive.google.com/drive/folders/1hc8ycxvQB0gKdFbraqI0dj5JbpMGHe6l).
-Download the three files and save them in the 'saves\' folder.
+Download the three files and save them in the `saves` folder.

-2. For SPC reconstruction at 25% measurement rate with default parameters, run 'python reconstruct_spc.py'
+2. For SPC reconstruction at 25% measurement rate with default parameters, run `python reconstruct_spc.py`